justin2004/weblog/DRAFTS/fused_edges/README.md

 At worst, fused edges encourage the use of additional fused edges.
 If you don't have a node to reference then a modeler might make more fused edges in order to express additional information.

-(2)

-Giving a shortcut a name can be valuable.
+2) Giving a shortcut a name can be valuable, yes.

 But I think if you use a shortcut the thing the shortcut hides should also be available.
 But if you use fused edges that is not available; there is only the shortcut.